 The main difference between inbound and outbound sales is who initiates the sale.
-With inbound, it’s the prospect that starts the sales process, while with outbound, it’s a sales rep that contacts the prospect first.
+In inbound, the prospect initiates the sales process, while with outbound the sales representative makes the first step.
 Instead of the prospect coming to the company, the salesperson (or business) comes to the prospect.

-With outbound, it’s the salesperson cold calling, cold emailing, or even cold texting the prospect, and the company putting up advertisements or posting on social media.
+In inbound sales, the prospect reads an article, attends a webinar, or downloads an ebook.
+With outbound, it’s the salesperson cold calling, cold emailing, or even cold texting the prospect, or the company placing ads online.

-The difference can be boiled down to the direction and flow of that first point of contact.
+The difference boils down to the direction of that first point of contact.

-Though it might seem like a subtle difference, it actually represents a tectonic shift in the type of customer that the business is dealing with.
-Inbound prospects are typically more aware and more engaged to start, whereas outbound leads are normally less aware and less engaged… at least in the beginning.
+Though it might seem like a subtle difference, it actually has a strong impact on the type of customer the business engages with.
+Inbound prospects are typically more aware and more engaged to start, whereas outbound leads are normally less aware and less engaged—at least in the beginning.

 But I want to be clear: neither approach is inherently better.
 In fact, both techniques can be powerful tools for growing a company.
-The sales strategy you should use will depend on a number of variables, including the type of business you run, your average deal size, and how aware customers are about the solutions you offer.
+The sales strategy you should use will depend on several variables, including the type of business you run, your average deal size, and how aware customers are of the solutions you offer.

-We’ll spend the rest of the article describing those situations to you to point you to the strategy that will be the best growth channel for your business.
+We’ll spend the rest of the article describing those situations to point you to the strategy that will be the best growth channel for your business.

 That’s one example of a path created by an inbound sales strategy.